 The scene is set, summer is here.
 Pack up your picnic and grab your rugs.
-You may have to dodge the odd great British shower, but Beningbrough’s beautiful and extensive grounds can be enjoyed inside and out.
+You may have to dodge the odd great British shower, but beautiful Beningbrough is open every day and all set for play.

 A family day out

 After a busy time charging around the wilderness play area den building and climbing trees, or a steady stroll around the gardens and parkland, shake out your rugs, lay out your picnics and relax on the south lawn.

 You can grab children’s lunch boxes, drinks, bakes, sandwiches and of course ice creams from the restaurant or brew house.

 Pick up the free nature trail